-- corporate banking activities: commercial loans, non-cash loans (including letters of guarantee, guarantees and acceptances), foreign trade operations, project finance, merger and acquisition finance, hedging and cash management solutions, - commercial banking activities: commercial deposit taking, business credit cards, commercial loans, small business loans, flexible business loans, overdraft commercial accounts, point of sales-based loans, commercial housing loans, commercial auto loans, tractor and agricultural equipment loans, small business export and investment loans, letters of credit, letters of guarantee, bank payment obligations, point-of-sales agreements, automatic payment instructions, tax collection, internet banking, foreign trade operations, sector-specific packages, cash management, payment system facilities and packages of tariffs for certain banking transactions, - retail banking activities: deposit accounts, credit cards, debit cards, prepaid cards, housing loans, general purpose loans, auto loans, overdraft accounts, merchant agreements, payroll accounts, automatic payment instructions, social security premium collection, tax collection, tuition fee collection, investment products, insurance products and HGS-OGS (Turkey's highway toll collection system), - private banking activities: in addition to retail banking products and services, Privia-branded products (including credit cards, Privia consumer loans, Privia mutual funds and Privia individual pension accounts) structured products, and portfolio management services in collaboration with İş Portföy, and

-• capital market operations activities: investment account system, mutual funds distribution, equity brokerage, fixed income brokerage and trading, gold trading, exchange-traded and OTC derivatives brokerage, repo and custody services.
+- corporate banking activities: commercial loans, non-cash loans (including letters of guarantee, guarantees and acceptances), foreign trade operations, project finance, merger and acquisition finance, hedging and cash management solutions, - commercial banking activities: commercial deposit taking, business credit cards, commercial loans, small business loans, flexible business loans, overdraft commercial accounts, point of sales-based loans, commercial housing loans, commercial auto loans, tractor and agricultural equipment loans, small business export and investment loans, letters of credit, letters of guarantee, bank payment obligations, point-of-sales agreements, automatic payment instructions, tax collection, internet banking, foreign trade operations, sector-specific packages, cash management and payment system facilities, - retail banking activities: deposit accounts, credit cards, debit cards, prepaid cards, housing loans, general purpose loans, auto loans, overdraft accounts, merchant agreements, payroll accounts, automatic payment instructions, social security premium collection, tax collection, tuition fee collection, investment products, insurance products and HGS-OGS (Turkey's highway toll collection system), - private banking activities: in addition to retail banking products and services, Privia-branded products (including credit cards, Privia consumer loans, Privia mutual funds and Privia individual pension accounts) and structured products, each tailored to the needs of specific private banking customers, and - capital market operations activities: investment account system, mutual funds, equity brokerage, fixed income business (bond trading), gold trading, futures and options brokerage, repo and custody services.

 The Bank presents its group structure under three principal business lines: Banking Services, Financial Participations and Non-Financial Participations.
 These business lines are further divided into various subbusiness lines based upon business activities as indicated in the table below.
 The business activities presented under Financial Participations and Non-Financial Participations are executed by separate legal entities referred to as "participations," in which the Bank (directly or indirectly) holds shares.
-For a list of the Group's shareholdings in these participations, see "Business of the Group - Subsidiaries and other Affiliates - Financial Participations" and "Non-Financial Participations."
+For a list of the Group's shareholdings in these participations, see "Business of the Group - Subsidiaries and Affiliates - Financial Participations" and "Non-Financial Participations."
 While the Bank (directly or indirectly) holds a controlling interest in each of these participations and appoints some of their board members, in practice the participations operate with a certain level of autonomy on a day-to-day basis.

 For accounting purposes, the Bank reports its business in its BRSA consolidated financial statements under six segments: Corporate, Commercial, Retail, Private, Treasury/Investment and Unallocated.
 The first five of these segments largely correspond to the five sectors noted above.
 The Bank's results make up the large majority of the results for these five segments, with the remainder being contributed by separate legal entities within the "Financial Participations" sector.
-For a list of the activities undertaken in its Financial Participations sector, see "Subsidiaries and other Affiliates - Financial Participations" below.
+For a list of the activities undertaken in its Financial Participations sector, see "Subsidiaries and Affiliates - Financial Participations" below.

-The Bank does not consolidate the results of its non-financial participations (principally its glass business) in its BRSA consolidated financial statements on a line-by-line basis and so these results do not appear in the segmental data included therein.
-The Bank's non-financial participations are not consolidated in the income statement of the consolidated BRSA Financial Statements; however, they are shown under the "Investments in Associates" and "Investments in Subsidiaries" line items at their market values for publicly traded non-financial participations and at their book values for the other non-financial participations in the consolidated BRSA Financial Statements.
-For a list of the "non-financial participations, see "Subsidiaries and other Affiliates - Non-Financial Participations."
+The Bank does not consolidate the results of its non-financial participations (principally its glass and telecommunications businesses) in its BRSA consolidated financial statements on a line-by-line basis and so these results do not appear in the segmental data included therein.
+The Bank's non-financial participations are not consolidated in the income statement of the consolidated BRSA Financial Statements; however, they are shown under the "Investments in Associates" and "Investments in Subsidiaries" line items at their market values for publicly traded non-financial participations and at their book values for the other non-financial participations, see "Subsidiaries and Affiliates - Non-Financial Participations."